-by Brett Thomas on October 6, 2011 in Staff Editorials
+by Brett Thomas on October 6, 2011 in Editorials & Interviews

 The technology industry has just lost one of its most innovative, influential and successful people; Steve Jobs.
 Whether you’re a fan of Apple and its products or not, it’s almost assured that you’ve been affected by some of the accomplishments Steve has made – some of which we’d like to recap here.

 “All that we are is the result of what we have thought.
 The mind is everything.
 What we think, we become.” – Buddha

 Steve Jobs, the co-founder of Apple Computer, Inc., passed away last night (Wednesday, October 5th, 2011) – less than two months after his resignation as Apple’s CEO.
 The company has released a statement stating that Steve’s long-time battle with pancreatic cancer was the cause.

 Jobs has been considered legendary in the technology industry ever since his founding of Apple with Steve Wozniak, bringing a unique flair and sense of personality to an otherwise very lock-step industry that seemed hell-bent on chasing after IBM.
 Though his artistic and consumer-based ideas for the company succeeded wonderfully, an industry-wide lull in sales and difficulty with his other Apple team members caused Steve to leave the company for a time in 1985 and instead start a new computer company called NeXT.